 A newsletter called Media Extra, listing the mentions of books in Australian media for booksellers, began in 2004 and finished publication in 2012.

 The word ‘Australian’ was dropped from the magazine’s title at the start of 2006, to become Bookseller+Publisher.
-In 2006 the Weekly Book Newsletter became an online publication, which is emailed to subscribers and also available on the new Bookseller+Publisher website.
+In 2006 the Weekly Book Newsletter became an online publication.

 Many changes occurred in 2012.
 The overall publication was renamed to Books+Publishing, with the magazine, website and newsletters all carrying the new masthead.
 The content of Library News (which Thorpe-Bowker had acquired in 2007) moved away from a stand-alone publication and was folded into the Weekly Book Newsletter, in order to provide more content to the library audience.
 The magazine became a quarterly publication and more content was placed online.
 The first Books+Publishing Reviews Newsletter and Books+Publishing Junior Newsletter were sent out to subscribers on a monthly basis.

 In 2013, the Books+Publishing Daily Newsletter, featuring the latest local and international news stories about the book industry, began to be sent out on a daily basis.

 The Book Buzz newsletter, a newsletter allowing publishers to showcase their new and upcoming books, was established in 2016.

 The Think Australian and Think Australian Junior newsletters were established in 2017 to provide news about rights sales and acquisitions, award-winners and bestsellers, as well as profiles of publishers, to an international audience of publishers, rights managers, scouts, literary agents, and film and TV agents.